jwds1978/jwds1978.github.io/about.md

 title: About
 ---

-James, a Canadian Forces veteran, is an information technology consultant.&nbsp; He's based in Sudbury, Ontario, Canada.&hellip;&nbsp; However, he's able to telecommute globally though.
+James, a Canadian Forces veteran, is an information technology consultant.&nbsp; He's based in Sudbury, Ontario, Canada&hellip;&nbsp; However, he's able to telecommute globally though.

 James has been professionally developing software since circa 2000.&nbsp; You may recognize him from